corda/corda-solutions/docs/source/corda-modelling-notation/views/views-state-evolution.rst

 1. State

-  Base representation of the State is consistent with other CMN views, how ever this represents an instance of a state rather than the generic behaviour of the state. the analogy would be an object vs it's class.
+  Base representation of the State is consistent with other CDL views, how ever this represents an instance of a state rather than the generic behaviour of the state. the analogy would be an object vs it's class.

 2. State Variable